Lomo'instant Automat Glass is a more advanced camera for Fuji Instax

 Remote Control Range: In sunshine: 1-2m, Indoors: 5m Battery Supply 2x CR2 Remote Control Battery Supply: 1 x 1632 battery (3V)

 Filter Thread: 43mm

 Size: 11.4 x 8.9 x 6.7 cm Weight: 354 gr.

 What's in the box: Camera, splitzer, close-up lens, the cap, which is a remote control, instructions and 2 small boxes.One little box contains picture frames, the other only picture cards.

-The camera with splitzer, remote/cap and close-up lens between 2 caps.
+The camera with splitzer, remote/cap and close-up lens with its 2 caps.

 Cap/remote on camera.

 off.
 Camera front.
 I tend to use these cameras in landscape mode, as on